A Cost-Benefit Analysis of On-Premise Large Language Model Deployment: Breaking Even with Commercial LLM Services: Background and Related Work

 \subsection{Open-Source Model Ecosystem}

-The open-source LLM ecosystem has accelecrated, with many models now achieving performance as well as commercial offerings.
-Meta’s LLaMA-3 family provides models ranging from 8B to 405B parameters.
-Outperforming or matching with the commercial giants like Claude and Gemini’s 70B and 405B in reasoning and knowledge tests~\cite{touvron2023llama}.
-Alibaba’s Qwen series reinforces this pattern.
-Its Qwen-3 model set new standards in mathematics, coding, and multilingual understanding while remaining openly available~\cite{bai2023qwen}.

-The quick spread of powerful models makes them easier to adopt.
-Organizations can now run advanced LLMs themselves, which provides more control over expenses, tailoring new features, and data security.
-Consequently, organizations used to depend on commercial APIs are now seriously looking at open-source alternatives for their operation needs.
+The open-source LLM ecosystem has accelerated, with many models achieving performance as well as commercial models.
+Meta’s LLaMA-3 family (8B–405B parameters) matches or surpasses models like Claude and Gemini in reasoning and knowledge tests~\cite{touvron2023llama}.
+Similarly, Alibaba’s open-source Qwen-3 sets new benchmarks in mathematics, coding, and multilingual understanding~\cite{bai2023qwen}.
+The rapid spread of such models allows organizations to run advanced LLMs in-house for greater cost control, feature customization, and data security.
+As a result, many formerly reliant on commercial APIs are now considering open-source alternatives.